A Bayesian Deep Learning Framework for End-To-End Prediction of Emotion from Heartbeat: Abstract

 \section{Abstract}

 Automatic prediction of emotion promises to revolutionise human-computer interaction.
-Recent trends involve fusion of multiple modalities $-$ audio, visual, and physiological $-$ to classify emotional state.
-However, practical considerations `in the wild' limit collection of this physiological data to commoditised heartbeat sensors.
-Furthermore, real-world applications often require some measure of uncertainty over model output.
-We present here an end-to-end deep learning model for classifying emotional valence from unimodal heartbeat data.
-We further propose a Bayesian framework for modelling uncertainty over valence predictions, and describe a procedure for tuning output according to varying demands on confidence.
-We benchmarked our framework against two established datasets within the field and achieved peak classification accuracy of 90\%.
+Recent trends involve fusion of multiple data modalities $-$ audio, visual, and physiological $-$ to classify emotional state.
+However, in practice, collection of physiological data `in the wild' is currently limited to heartbeat time series of the kind generated by affordable wearable heart monitors.
+Furthermore, real-world applications of emotion prediction often require some measure of uncertainty over model output, in order to inform downstream decision-making.
+We present here an end-to-end deep learning model for classifying emotional valence from unimodal heartbeat time series.
+We further propose a Bayesian framework for modelling uncertainty over these valence predictions, and describe a probabilistic procedure for choosing to accept or reject model output according to the intended application.
+We benchmarked our framework against two established datasets and achieved peak classification accuracy of 90\%.
 These results lay the foundation for applications of affective computing in real-world domains such as healthcare, where a high premium is placed on non-invasive collection of data, and predictive certainty.